Adrian2901/WeatherForecast/README.md

 gh repo clone Adrian2901/WeatherForecast
 ```

+Since this script is using OpenWeatherMapsAPI, you will need to enter your own API key.
+To do that, get the key from [OpenWeatherMaps's website](https://openweathermap.org/api), and edit the empty value in config.py.

-And then run the main.py script through Command Prompt/Terminal:
+Then you'll be able to run the main.py script through Command Prompt/Terminal:
 ```bash
 python main.py
 ```